HL7/fhir-identity-matching-ig/input/pagecontent/industry-initiatives.md

 ### Industry Initiatives

-This section is an ongoing compilation of industry-wide (including international) digital identity and patient matching projects, with input from Digital Identity & Matching on cross-cutting capabilities and how various efforts may be leveraged in the healthcare setting.
+This section is an ongoing compilation of industry-wide (including international) digital identity and patient matching projects.
+As the below initiatives are about solving identity and matching, note that the current NIST standard is a measure for evaluating identity verification and authentication assurance and therefore is not appropriate to list on this page.

 [Canadian Digital Identity Ecosystem](https://diacc.ca/trust-framework/)'s [Digital Trust And Identity](https://ciostrategycouncil.com/standards/103_1_2020/) and National Technical Specification for digital credentials and digital trust services